 - NEDs bring an external view and judgment on the issues of strategy, risk, performance, capital and other resources, key appointments and business conduct.
 They should therefore be provided with the freedom to constructively challenge strategies and policies proposed by management.
 They should also be at the liberty to use all channels of communication, formal as well as informal, to put across their point of view to the management. - Retired MDs/ EDs/ employees will not be invited to join the Board of the same company as NEDs.
 However, such a person may continue as NED of its subsidiaries/joint ventures/associates/ fellow subsidiaries / other Tata companies.
-To enable this, the Boards of respective companies may specifically, through a resolution, approve continuance of the director on the Board.
+To enable this, the Boards of respective companies may specifically, through a resolution, approve continuance of the director on the Board. - Current and ex-employees of a Tata company may be considered as independent only if he/ she has or had no pecuniary relationship with any Tata company (due to employment/ receipt of monthly pension by way of Special Retirement Benefits/ holding consultant or advisor positions) during the two immediately preceding financial years or during the current financial year. - □ All non-independent NEDs shall retire by rotation as required by law but shall be crore rupees; or entitled to be reappointed if qualified under law.
+They should be selected through a formal process by the NRC of the company and confirmed by the Board.

-3 Thresholds for appointment of woman director in public unlisted companies as prescribed Companies (Appointment and Qualification of Directors) Rules, 2014 read in conjunction with the Act are as follows: (i) Paid-up share capital of one hundred crore rupees; or
+3 Thresholds for appointment of woman director in public unlisted companies as prescribed Companies (Appointment and Qualification of Directors) Rules, 2014 read in conjunction with the Act are as follows: (i) Paid-up share capital of one hundred